How to Move a Piano Safely

 Everyone likes the idea of accomplishing big tasks by themselves.
 Moving a piano is not an easy feat, and you may be surprised to find out that lifting the piano itself is not always the hardest part.

 What's most difficult about moving a piano is relocating it without damaging it or interior of your home.
 This is why it's always best advised to have professional piano movers handle it, so you can be sure the piano will be fully-protected and safely relocated.

 A piano has 88 keys, but did you know that it’s common for them to have more than 10,000 internal moving parts?
-Moving such an intricate, heavy, and complicated instrument without damaging it is difficult, and our piano movers Virginia are best equipped to do this safely.
+Moving such an intricate, heavy, and complicated instrument without damaging it is difficult, and our piano movers in Virginia re best equipped to do this safely.
 You can always do it yourself, but it takes quite a bit of preparation and a lot of manpower.

 How to move a piano yourself

 If you intend on moving your piano on your own, it's a good idea to have at least four to six non-professionals to help safely maneuver and lift the heavy musical instrument.

 Our piano moving crews have a lot of experience and the necessary strength needed to accomplish a piano relocation with just two or three movers.
 Sometimes, an additional mover or two is needed for more difficult piano moves that include stairs.

 It's important to be prepared, you'll need moving equipment such as piano dollies or (typically called "piano boards" in the moving industry) as well as straps to secure the piano to the dolly.
 Don't forget to protect the exterior of your piano with padding, our piano moving professionals use thick quilted moving pads.

 Take a walk through the path you intend to take the piano in your current and new place, making sure that the piano will fit every step of the way.

 Read the following checklist for moving your piano: